cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 ## Grep

 The ``grep`` command is one of my most often used commands.
-Basically, ``grep`` "prints lines that match patterns" (see ``man grep``).
+The purpose of ``grep`` is to "print lines that match patterns" (see ``man grep``).
-In other words, it's search, and it's super powerful.
+In other words, it searches text, and it's super powerful.

 ``grep`` works line by line.